-Students shall submit a drug screen report prior to admission as requested by the Nursing Department.
+Students shall submit a drug screen report prior to admission and at the beginning of senior year as requested by the clinical agencies.
 The Nursing Department follows the University's Policy Statement on Drugs and Alcohol and adheres to clinical agencies' policy related to drugs and alcohol.
-NO alcohol/drug use 8 hours or less before clinical/classroom participation.
-The use of medical marijuana is a federal offense and will not be accepted or tolerated in the nursing profession.
+NO alcohol use 8 hours or less before clinical/classroom participation.
+The use of medical marijuana or any illegal substance is a federal offense and will not be accepted or tolerated in the nursing profession.
 A urine or blood screen may be requested at random for cause.
 Refusal to submit to the test constitutes cause for dismissal from the nursing program.
 Students with positive drug screens shall be dismissed from the program until appropriate treatment and rehabilitation occur.
-At that time, a student may make application for readmission.
+At that time, a student may submit an appeal to the Nursing Department for readmission.
+Readmission is not guaranteed.